Neerg18/lbm/README.md

 Fill out the form on the screen:

 1. **Admin Password**: Create a password.
-You will use this to log in to your site later.
+You will use this to log into your site later.
 2. **Neocities API Key**: Paste the key you copied in Phase 1.
 3. **Branding**: Set your Site Name, Tagline, and Copyright.
 4. **Theme**: Pick your colors!
 You can see a live preview of your choices as you change them.